Over 40 years of commitment to Wyoming youth

 The Congressional Award continues to be the first and only award presented by Congress specifically for youth.
 Senator John Barrasso, Senator Cynthia Lummis, and Representative Liz Cheney continue this leadership both within Wyoming and nationally to promote and support the Congressional Award.
 Wyoming is different from any other state in the union in terms of the Congressional Award.

-The Wyoming program is overseen by a twelve member board of directors from across the state, an executive director and deputy director based in Cheyenne, a summer service retreat, and a spring recognition ceremony.
+The Wyoming program is overseen by a twelve member board of directors from across the state, an executive director and a program manager based in Cheyenne.